 If you have a Mac, then you want ScreenFlow for your home video editing studio.
 It's a little more expensive, but it's totally worth it.
 The basic program is $129.

-Thanks to ScreenFlow’s editing interface, you can capture the best quality screen recordings and make your tutorials, demos, presentations, and training professionally.
-It stretches from making and editing home videos to professional ones, so you can stay with ScreenFlow and basically mark your progress because it offers plenty of possibilities both for pros and beginners.
+Thanks to ScreenFlow's editing interface, you can capture the best quality screen recordings and make your tutorials, demos, presentations, and training professionally.
+It stretches from beginner's level to a more professional one, so you can stay with ScreenFlow and basically mark your progress because it offers plenty of possibilities both for pros and beginners.